Orange County, CA · Charleston, SC

 Pick a slot on Lindsey's calendar for your area — or text her directly if you'd rather ask a question first.
 Either way, you'll hear back the same day.

-$29 exam fee only · refunded against the cleaning · no charge if your pet isn't a candidate
+$29 exam fee · refunded against the cleaning · if your pet isn't a candidate, the $29 is all you pay